irssi/irssi.github.io/jekyll/_posts/2017-05-12-fuzzing-irssi.markdown

 that we start with a default Irssi config every program execution.

 The following commands will clone a fresh copy of Irssi and apply the above patch (named fuzz.diff) to your copy of Irssi.
+Note that the patch doesn't apply to git master anymore, so you'll either need to correct the part in `src/fe-text/irssi.c` that fails to apply, or checkout any commit prior to `70f9db3cbdc0a3c6b622e64edbd504592f921892` before applying the patch.
+Note that this includes any Irssi release at the time of this writing (1.0.2 or earlier).

 ```
 git clone https://github.com/irssi/irssi.git irssi-fuzz